-- a paper was more difficult or easier than in previous years, and/or - a paper was more or less difficult than other papers taken by students in a given year, and/or - a paper has generated a spread of marks which is not a fair reflection of student performance on the University's standard scale for the expression of agreed final marks, i.e. the marks do not reflect the qualitative marks descriptors.
+- a paper was more difficult or easier than in previous years, and/or - a paper has generated a spread of marks which is not a fair reflection of student performance on the University's standard scale for the expression of agreed final marks, i.e. the marks do not reflect the qualitative marks descriptors.